AdobeDocs/experience-manager-65.en/help/assets/metadata-schemas.md

 **Map to Property**: This property specifies the relative path to or name of the asset node where it is saved in the CRX repository.
 It starts with `./` to indicate that the path is under the asset's node.

-The following are the examples of valid values for a property:
+The following are examples of valid values for a property:

 * `./jcr:content/metadata/dc:title`: Stores the value at the asset's metadata node as the property `dc:title`.